 Our core is our people.
 They bring special strengths and skills to the work bench every day.
 They drive our success.

-Click on the video below to watch a video of Michelle Griffith from DENSO Manufacturing Tennessee talk about her experience as a section leader in manufacturing.
+Click on the video below to watch a video of Denise Carlson from DENSO International America talk about material engineering and her experience as vice president of the North America Production Innovation Center.

 What you can do